-The Board obtains its jurisdiction from many different public and private statues for individual municipalities, which give specific jurisdiction and authority to the Board.
-Most of the Board’s work, however, arises under the following acts:
+The jurisdiction of the Local Planning Appeal Tribunal (LPAT) is obtained from many different public and private statutes for individual municipalities, which give specific jurisdiction and authority to LPAT.
+Most of LPAT’s work, however, arises under the following acts:

-The Ontario Municipal Board Act establishes the Board’s authority and general jurisdiction, and provides authority for the Board’s Rules of Procedure.
+The Local Planning Appeal Tribunal Act establishes LPAT’s authority and general jurisdiction, and provides authority for LPAT’s Rules of Practice and Procedure.

 The Planning Act governs land use planning and development in the province of Ontario.
-The Board may hear appeals based on the decisions of local authorities.
-The Act sets out who is eligible to make an appeal to the Board, and the procedures that must be followed to do so.
+LPAT may hear appeals based on the decisions of local authorities.
+The Act sets out who is eligible to make an appeal to LPAT, and the procedures that must be followed to do so.

 The Aggregate Resources Act provides for the standards and policies that aggregate and petroleum industries must comply with.
 The Act aims to ensure long-term management of resources and reduces negative impacts on the public.

-The Development Charges Act grants municipalities the right to impose charges on developers to pay for new services and infrastructure needed for growth.
-Also provides for Education Development Charges.
+The Development Charges Act, 1997 grants municipalities the right to impose charges on developers to pay for new services and infrastructure needed for growth.
+The Act also provides for Education Development Charges.

 The Expropriations Act provides for a means for those expropriated to receive fair compensation when their lands are expropriated or affected by nearby expropriation.
 It also sets out the authority and process that must be followed in order to expropriate.